cancer-genomics/reproduce_brain_wflow/README.md

 #### Data

-The data used in the analysis is deposited with EGA accession number XYZ.
+The data used in the analysis is deposited with EGA accession number EGAD50000001445.